-Current and detailed information concerning academic policies is also provided in the Fuller Student Handbook.
+Current and detailed information concerning academic policies is also provided below.
 Further information is provided by supplemental program handbooks prepared for students in the School of Psychology & Marriage and Family Therapy, the Center for Advanced Theological Studies, the Center for Missiological Research, the Doctor of Ministry programs, and other programs.